-Virginia courts set forth the rules under which a non-compete agreement will be enforced.
-An employer, seeking to enforce a non-compete agreement, must show that the agreement meets three tests:
+Virginia courts set forth the rules for enforcing a non-compete agreement.
+An employer seeking to enforce a non-compete agreement must show that the agreement meets three tests:

 - The agreement must be no greater than necessary to protect a legitimate business interest;